Siutan/gman/README.md

 - [ ] Add support for aliases
 - [ ] Add edit command to edit the stored account details
 - [x] Add list command to list all the stored accounts
+- [ ] Add repo config command to see which account is being used for a repository
 ## License

 This project is licensed under the [MIT License](LICENSE).